 Here’s another example of Stretching.
 It also uses Danger:

-We had only driven maybe twenty, thirty yard.
+We had only driven maybe twenty, thirty yards.
 With my face against the glass, my nose bouncing against the window, my body and face scraped and battered, I looked at the child in the front seat and a crushing truth pried my hands off the car window.

 Again the mind works in odd ways.
 My first thought was classical doctor: The child should be sitting in the back.
 The Honda Accord has a passenger-side airbag.
 No child under the age of twelve should ever sit in the front.
 Also, small children should be in a proper car seat.
 That was, in fact, the law.
 Riding out of a car seat and in the front . . . that was doubly unsafe.